How To Live With A Dysfunctional Family

 Impact of living with a dysfunctional family

 As you can imagine, living with a dysfunctional family can harm a child's well-being.
-Some can move on from their family and start their own lives, but others may be troubled by their pasts.
+Some adult children can move on from their family and start their own lives, but others may be troubled by their pasts.
 They may grow up to raise dysfunctional families themselves or end up with low self-esteem, depression, anxiety, or a slew of other mental disorders.

 For many, toxic family dynamics become a cycle.
 You may swear that you're not going to grow up like your family, but the cycle may be difficult to break, and you may have your own traits that make your family dysfunctional, whether you're aware of them or not.